php-parallel-lint/PHP-Parallel-Lint/README.md

 ## How to upgrade

-Are you using `jakub-onderka/php-parallel-lint` package?
+Are you using the `jakub-onderka/php-parallel-lint` package?
 You can switch to `php-parallel-lint/php-parallel-lint` using:

     composer remove --dev jakub-onderka/php-parallel-lint
     composer require --dev php-parallel-lint/php-parallel-lint